 Many colleges have well-established online programs, in some cases dating back two decades or more, and faculty who have taught online for many years may contend that they do not need to review their courses or their course designs.
 The recent transition of many colleges to the Canvas course management system provided an opportunity for some faculty to reevaluate their course designs, as have the numerous professional development opportunities around the state in online teaching and learning pedagogy.
-Because courses being offered online require a separate approval, the faculty who wish to teach these courses, even if they have been teaching them for years, must be aware of the course requirements, including the need for regular and effective contact.
+Because courses being offered online require a separate approval, it is important that the faculty who wish to teach these courses, even if they have been teaching them for years, are aware of the course requirements, including the need for regular and effective contact.

-Once a course is approved for online instruction through local approval processes, course materials may be developed and evaluated.
-The term "evaluation" in this section is not referencing the evaluation of the instructor.
-Rather, the evaluation described here is focused on the instructional design of the course, and it can take many forms.
+Once a course is approved for online instruction through the local approval processes, course materials may be developed and evaluated.
+It is important to note that the term evaluation in this section is not referencing the evaluation of the instructor.
+Rather, the evaluation described here is an evaluation of the instructional design of the course, and it can take many forms.

-When an instructor wishes to teach an online class for the first time, the first type of evaluation that usually takes place involves the course design itself.
+The first type of evaluation that usually takes place when an instructor wishes to teach an online class for the first time is the evaluation of the course design itself.
 These evaluations come in many different forms and with differing expectations and requirements.
-Some are peer evaluations of the course design conducted by members of a college's distance education committee or by faculty with considerable experience in teaching and learning online.
-Others use templates for self-evaluations, allowing an online instructor a better idea of what should be developed for students to be successful when the course is offered online.
+Some are peer evaluations of the course design conducted by members of a college's distance education committee or by faculty with considerable experience in online teaching and learning.
+Others are self-evaluations, allowing an online instructor a better idea of what should be developed for a successful online course.
 Still others are a mix of the two-a guide to ensuring online success, often conducted with the assistance of an experienced peer.
 Some colleges require specific types of training, such as how to use Canvas, with the faculty members having elements of their course design evaluated by the faculty and staff conducting the training.

 The ultimate purpose of these evaluations can vary significantly from one college to another.
-Depending on a college's collective bargaining agreement regarding online teaching, a poor result on an evaluation can mean that the instructor in question is not allowed to teach the particular course in an online modality until the inadequate areas are improved and efficacy is demonstrated.
-In other cases, these evaluations may have no binding impact on whether or not an instructor can teach online; rather, they serve as a helpful review of course materials and class design.
-At some colleges, faculty may only teach courses online after they have completed an instructional design course or other pedagogical or technical training, regardless of previous experience teaching online.
+Depending upon a college's collective bargaining agreement regarding online teaching, a poor result on this evaluation can mean that the instructor in question is not allowed to teach the particular course in an online modality until the inadequate areas are improved and efficacy is demonstrated.
+In some cases, these evaluations may have no binding impact on whether or not an instructor can teach online; rather, they serve as a helpful review of course materials and class design.
+At other colleges, faculty may only teach online after they have completed an instructional design review course or other pedagogical and/or technical training, regardless of previous experience teaching online.